tedmoore/schelp2/docs/Classes/Env.md

 ### Multichannel expansion
 If one of the values within either levels, times, or curves is itself an array, the envelope expands to multiple channels wherever appropriate.
-This means that when such an envelope is passed to an EnvGen, this EnvGen will expand, and when the envelope is queried via the methods [#-at](#-at) or [#-asSignal](#-assignal), it will return an array of values.
+This means that when such an envelope is passed to an EnvGen, this EnvGen will expand, and when the envelope is queried via the methods [at](#at) or [asSignal](#assignal), it will return an array of values.

 ```supercollider